Shashi0989/Pythia/R.md

 id 13, μ⁺ has −13 — a common point of confusion, since particle/ antiparticle sign convention for leptons doesn't track electric charge sign directly), `lep2` is always the μ⁺.
-This gives a consistent, unambiguous labelling so that `dPhi_Z_lep1` means the same physical angle in every single event.
+This gives a consistent, unambiguous labelling so that any downstream `dPhi_Z_lep1`-type observable means the same physical angle in every single event.

 ```cpp
 nJets30 = 0;